szaiser/pym8190a/README.md

 ### Writing to and deleting from AWG memory

-A special dictionary-like object, the sequence dictionary, keeps track of all AWG sequences which are written onto the AWG Memory.
+A special dictionary-like object, the sequence dictionary, keeps track of all AWG sequences which are written onto the AWG memory.
 Adding a sequence to the sequence dictionary will write it to the AWG memory, deleting it from the dictionary will also delete it from the AWG memory and additionally cause a a defragmentation of the AWG memory.
 Defragmentation in this context means, that all sequences written to the AWG memory are written in consecutive parts of the memory, gaps are filled.

 ```
 >>> md = pym8190a.MultiChSeqDict()